ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 ### extensions

 The vCon schema can be extended through the definition of new extensions.
-The extensions parameter SHOULD contain the list names of all vCon extensions for any parameters used that are not defined in this core vCon schema document.
+The extensions parameter SHOULD contain the list of names of all vCon extensions for any parameters used that are not defined in this core vCon schema document.

 * extensions: "String\[\]"